mimblewimble/grin-rfcs/text/0000-fix-daa.md

 In a future where Grin mining is dominated by Cuckatoo32 ASICs and where Grin is the C32 coin with the largest daily issuance, the graphrate should be naturally stable, with the need for responsiveness lessened.
 We should however account for the possibility of other coins adopting Cuckatoo32 as well.
 If, like most coins, they opt for a finite supply, then in initial years they may well have a daily issuance exceeding that of Grin.
-That would put us in a situation similar to Bitcoin Cash competing with Bitcoin for ASIC hashrate.
+That would put us in the same situation as Bitcoin Cash competing with Bitcoin for ASIC hashrate.
 Having such a well vetted DAA will be a reassurance for years to come.

 # References